-2. In their motion to intervene, the intervenor States do not play out the implications of their argument in this case.
+2. The State petitioners notably do not explore the implications of their argument in this case.
 But understanding those implications clearly illustrates why their argument is wrong.

-Under ordinary preemption principles, the intervenor States have no right to promulgate vehicle-emissions standards that are different from or conflict with the standards promulgated by the federal government.
+Under ordinary preemption principles, the State petitioners have no right to promulgate vehicle-emissions standards that are different from or conflict with the standards promulgated by the federal government.
 U.S. Const. art.
 VI, cl.
 2 ("This Constitution, and the Laws of the United States which shall be made in Pursuance thereof . . . shall be the supreme Law of the Land . . . any Thing in the Constitution or Laws of any State to the Contrary notwithstanding.").
-By allowing California to promulgate alternative standards-and by allowing other States to choose between the federal standards and California's standards, Congress has offered those 49 States more options, not fewer.
+By allowing California to promulgate alternative standards-and by allowing other States to choose between the federal standards and California's standards in certain circumstances, Congress has offered those States more options, not fewer.
 It is difficult to see how that could be an affront to state sovereignty.

-The intervenor States complain that, because of populous California's market power, auto manufacturers as a practical matter conform to California's emissions standards rather than to the less-protective federal standards-resulting in higher prices for cars purchased in the intervenor States even though those States prefer the less-protective federal standards.
-Of course, if Congress treated all 50 States the same by allowing each one to promulgate its own emissions standards, the result would be the same-or possibly "worse" from the perspective of the intervenor States-because car manufacturers would presumably continue to adapt to the most protective standards, or at least to the most protective standards in the State or States with a sufficiently large market share.
-Such a result would not address the injury the intervenor States allege.
+Some may complain that, because of populous California's market power, auto manufacturers as a practical matter conform to California's standards rather than to the less-protective federal emissions standards-potentially resulting in higher prices for cars purchased in the petitioner States even though those States prefer the less-protective federal standards.
+Of course, if Congress treated all 50 States the same by allowing each one to promulgate its own emissions standards, the result would be the same-or possibly "worse" from the perspective of the State petitioners-because manufacturers would car presumably continue to adapt to the most protective standards, or at least to the most protective standards in the State or States with a sufficiently large market share.
+Such a result would not address the injury the petitioner States allege.
 Instead, the States ask that the supposed violation of their sovereign dignity be remedied by a greater exercise of federal authority.
 That result would be a bizarre expression of respect for States' sovereignty, to say the least.